2020 Community of the Year Award Nominations are now open! Deadline for nominations is October 30, 2020.

 What criteria do judges use to select Volunteer Communities of the Year?

-- What ongoing volunteer services and programs directly address the areas of greatest need within your community?
+- What community-wide, city-led volunteer services and programs directly address the areas of greatest need within your community?

 - Is your community seeing positive impact (change) from its efforts to fill the gaps in service provision?